-Our newer air purifier models (like the Ionmax ION390 Air Purifier) now have filter indicator lights that notify you when the filters need to be cleaner or replaced, so you don't have to worry about forgetting to clean your unit.
+Our newer air purifier models now have mobile apps and filter indicator lights that notify you when the filters need to be cleaner or replaced, so you don't have to worry about forgetting to clean your unit.

 Always read the user manual as it will include instructions and specific information on when and how to clean the filters in your air purifier.

 What are the consequences of not changing the air filters when the indicator light starts blinking?

 If your air filters are not maintained properly, then the air you breathe will be polluted as well since it will not be filtered properly.
 This can increase the risk of health issues such as respiratory problems, asthma, allergic reactions, and other symptoms.
 To ensure optimum performance of your air purifier, cleaning the air filters is important.
 When the indicator light blinks you must change them.